Applies to: MacroView DMS Next | DMS Next users

 - Restore the default configuration storage location

-- Configure search panels
+- Edit the search panels configuration

 - The location where search panel configurations are stored